cwhelan/cloudbreak/README.md

 "EXPERIMENT DETAILS", "LOCAL FILES AND DIRECTORIES", and "HDFS FILES AND DIRECTORIES".

-#SCENARIO 2: Call variants on existing alignments, using a local Hadoop cluster
+#Scenario 2: Call variants on existing alignments, using a local Hadoop cluster

 For this scenario you don't need to worry about having an aligner executable or aligner-generated reference in HDFS.
 You will however, need a chromosome length